-Cooper talks about fifteen critical success factors for innovative products, based on the NewProd Study.
-To sum up, I want to single out several reasons why innovative projects fail.
+Cooper (1992) talks about fifteen critical success factors for innovative products, based on the NewProd Study.
+In this short article, I want to describe several reasons why innovative projects fail.

 - The product/service developed does not have a real competitive advantage against competing products (also substitutes) and does not offer any added value for the customer.
 In this case, you have to compete on price, which is often not possible for innovative products due to high R&D costs.

 - The target market is unattractive and the product is not scalable to other markets (including the markets abroad).